ubidzz/ASA-Server-Manager/README.md

 * The manager has a builtin auto restart server if the server ever crashes.
 * Easy to use create server backups.
-* The manager will automatically create the server Game.ini file for the server.
+* The manager will automatically create the server Game.ini file for the server if it doesn't exist.
 * The manager will do a server check every 2 minutes so see if your server has crashed or stop responding.

 > [!IMPORTANT]